sheikhrachel/future/README.md

 ### Using the bundled server executable

 Don't feel like installing Go / dealing with dependencies?
-Use the bundled in build!
+Use the bundled server build!

 From the root:
 ```zsh